-For the second step of combining hard and collinear jet simulation the same resolution parameter appears in a form where it becomes a collinear vs hard matching parameter $y_\text{match}$, \ie it allows us to clearly assign each hadron collider event a number of collinear jets and a number of hard jets.
+For the second step of combining hard and collinear jet simulation the same resolution parameter appears in a form where it becomes a collinear vs \underline{hard matching parameter $y_\text{match}$}.
+It allows us to clearly assign each hadron collider event a number of collinear jets and a number of hard jets.
 Such an event with its given number of more or less hard jets we can then describe either using matrix elements or using a parton shower, where `describe' means computing the relative probability of different phase space configurations.
 The parton shower will do well for jets with $y_{ij} < y_\text{match}$.
 In contrast, if for our closest jets we find $y_{ij} > y_\text{match}$, we know that collinear logarithms did not play a major role, so we should use the hard matrix element.
 If we assign the hard process a typical energy or virtuality scale $t_\text{hard}$ we can translate the matching parameter $y_\text{match}$ into a virtuality scale $t_\text{match} = y_\text{match}^2 t_\text{hard}$, below which we do not trust the hard matrix element.
-For example for the Drell-Yan process the hard scale would be something like the $Z$ mass.
+For example for the Drell--Yan process the hard scale would be something like the $Z$ mass.

-The CKKW jet combination scheme first tackles the problem of defining jet-exclusive final states.
-While an \underline{exclusive rate} requires a process to have exactly a given number of jets, an \underline{inclusive rate} is defined as the number of events in which we for example identify $n$ jets and ignore everything else appearing in the event.
-For example, additional collinear jets which we usually denote as `$+X$' will be included.
-The main ingredient to translating one into the other are non-splitting probabilities, \ie Sudakov factors .
-They can transform inclusive $n$-particle rates into exact $n$-particle rates, with no additional final state jet outside a given resolution scale.
-Analytically we can compute integrated splitting probabilities $\Gamma_j(t_\text{hard},t)$ which for quarks and gluons are implicitly defined through the Sudakov factors which we introduce in Eq.(\ref{eq:sudakov1})
+The CKKW jet combination scheme first tackles the problem of defining and combining jet--exclusive final states with different numbers of jets.
+The main ingredient to translating one into the other are non--splitting probabilities called Sudakov factors .
+They can transform inclusive $n$-particle rates into exact $n$-particle rates, with no additional final--state jet outside a given resolution scale.
+We can compute integrated splitting probabilities $\Gamma_j(t_\text{hard},t)$ which for quarks and gluons are implicitly defined through the Sudakov factors introduced in Eq.\eqref{eq:sudakov1}